- 1 Why coach rowing with data?

 Once you have established the team, it is time to invite your athletes.
 Click on the team name from the Team Management page to get to the team page.
 As you are the manager, you get the invitation functionality on the right-hand side of this page:

 The left-hand side of this page shows the team name, team purpose and the name of the team manager (me, in this case).
 Regular team members will have the red “Leave this team” button.
-Because I am the team manager, I have an “Edit Team” button (which brings me to a form where I can revise the team settings, change the name and purpose, sharing settings and team type described in the previous section).
-I also have red “Drop” buttons after each member in the members list.
+As the team manager, I also have red “Drop” buttons after each member in the members list.
 With this button, you remove the person from your team.
 They will keep their data, but will not be part of the team, and you lose access to their data.

-To add a new member, you use the form on the right.
+To add a new member, you use the form.
 If you already have other teams, there is a handy drop down menu under “User” that allows you to quickly select one of your members on another team.
 For entirely new people, you fill in their email address on the “Email” field.

 If the person is already on rowsandall.com, he will get an invite on his Team Management page.
 For any member you invite, an email will be sent to the new member with detailed instructions on how to become a member of your team and a description of what team membership encompasses.
 The potential member can of course also reject the invite.
 Once a potential member rejects or accepts the invite, you will get a notification per email.